leviceccato/clarity/README.md

 Folder | Description
 --- | ---
-Root directory | The main package is contained in the root.
-It contains the main entrypoint where everything is initialised. game | The game is created and state is initialised in this package.
-State is passed to all systems so data can be shared. asset | Contains built assets that are embedded into the final executable.
-The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file. component | Holds all component files.
-Components are data buckets that are included in an entity. entity | Holds all entity files and their constructor.
+/ | The main package is contained in the root.
+It contains the main entrypoint where everything is initialised.
+/game | The game is created and state is initialised in this package.
+State is passed to all systems so data can be shared.
+/asset | Contains built assets that are embedded into the final executable.
+The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file.
+/component | Holds all component files.
+Components are data buckets that are included in an entity.
+/entity | Holds all entity files and their constructor.
 Entities are a collection of components with varying data.
-They make up all things in the game. wip | Contains all WIP files, such as for creating sprites.
-The subfolders should match corresponding folders in the asset package. system | Holds all systems and their constructor.
-Systems will runs their logic on all entities that have the required components. world | Holds all world files.
-Each world contains systems and entities and acts as a way of separating game scenes. windows | For generating Windows specific resource file. macos | For generating macOS `.app` folder.
+They make up all things in the game.
+/wip | Contains all WIP files, such as for creating sprites.
+The subfolders should match corresponding folders in the asset package.
+/system | Holds all systems and their constructor.
+Systems will runs their logic on all entities that have the required components.
+/world | Holds all world files.
+Each world contains systems and entities and acts as a way of separating game scenes.
+/windows | For generating Windows specific resource file.
+/macos | For generating macOS `.app` folder.

 Files are prefixed with `0_` to ensure they are displayed first when sorted alphabetically.
 This is helpful for packages with many files.